We Tried The Thinnest Brow Pencil Ever Made & The Hype Is Real

 Jacqueline Kilikita, deputy beauty director

-Shade in Precisely, My Brow Detailer & Precisely, My Brow Wax: 4, Warm Deep Brown
+Shade in Precisely, My Brow Detailer Pencil & Precisely, My Brow Wax: 4, Warm Deep Brown

 “I didn’t think that brow pencils could get any thinner than Kosas Brow Pop Dual-Action Defining Pencil — but benefit has proved me wrong.
 This is tiny, and for good reason: It allows you to mimic natural brow hairs in a single stroke.
 Lauren Hogsden, natural brow and beauty authority at benefit, told me not to twist the product up too much; the protective cover is there to stop it from snapping.
 Make sure that the tip of the pencil is level with the silicone protector, and you’re good to start swiping.
 The product may be minuscule, but the result is mighty.
 In a matter of seconds (10 — I timed it) I’d filled in all of my sparse areas without the need to clean up or use the spoolie brush to blend.